 Christmas is the most sacred time of year billions of people worldwide.
 But where food is concerned in America it’s largely a replay of Thanksgiving minus the cranberry sauce.
-That is, the standard omnivorous Christmas dinner is a turkey, or maybe a ham.
+That is, the standard omnivorous Christmas main course is a turkey, or maybe a ham.
 So the same ideas for veganizing Thanksgiving apply to veganizing Christmas.

 If you’re in the mood to cook your Christmas dinner from scratch, you can’t do better than using the recipes for our Thanksgiving feast.
+Alternately, take a look at the recipes from Laura Theodore’s all-vegan Easy Christmas Dinner.

 Vegan Christmas Cookbooks